 Campers on Mission (COM) is a national fellowship of Christian campers who desire to share their faith as they go.
 The organization is sponsored by the Adult Volunteer Mobilization Unit of the North American Mission Board.
-The Tennessee Baptist Convention has an active chapter.
+The Tennessee Baptist Mission Board has an active chapter.
 Membership is open to Christian campers of all denominations and requires no dues or membership fees, only a willingness to join other campers in fellowship and service.

 Whether you are a tent camper, a backpacker, an RVer, or a trailer camper — a seasonal camper, a weekend camper, or a full-timer, a retired couple, young family or single individual, there is a role for you as a part of the COM family.